bhaidar/bhaidar.github.io/_posts/2018-08-17-how-i-created-the-angular-wrapper-for-kendo-ui-controls.md

       ],
     ````

     You import the module from the library using the library name surrounded by single quotes.
 Then it adds the module into the list of **imports** of the main app module.
-With this configuration, you have now access to the TreeListComponent anywhere in the main app.
+With this configuration, you now have access to the TreeListComponent anywhere in the main app.

-2. Open the `app.component.html` file and include the component as follows:
+13. Open the `app.component.html` file and include the component as follows:

     ````
     <ng-treelist [options]="options"></ng-treelist>